shift7-ch/katta-docs/docs/introduction.md

 | Desktop Sync                  | ✔️            | –               | ✅️                           |
 | Automatic Access Grant        | –             | –               | ✅️                           |

-See the [Katta Overview](../arch/OVERVIEW.md) for how these concepts fit together, and the [Glossary](GLOSSARY.md) for how Katta terms map to their upstream counterparts.
+## Where to go next

+* To use Katta, install [Katta Desktop](user-guide/desktop-setup.md) — see the [User Guide](user-guide/index.md).
+* To administer a Katta Server, read the [Admin Guide](admin-guide/index.md).
+* To run one yourself, read the [Self-Hosting Guide](self-hosting-guide/index.md).
+* To learn how it works internally, read [Architecture](architecture/index.md).

+Start with [Concepts](concepts.md) either way — every guide assumes its vocabulary.
+Unsure what a term means?
+Check the [Glossary](glossary.md), which also maps Katta terms to their upstream counterparts.